Anandamide & CBG

 Why Are We Just Now Talking About Anandamide?

-In the 1980s, researchers discovered that the THC molecule carried out its effects by binding to receptors in the brain.
+The 1980s, researchers discovered that the THC molecule carried out its effects by binding to receptors in the brain.
 You probably already know that THC is the well-known cannabinoid derived from cannabis.
 The chemists were perplexed with this finding; it was odd that a compound from outside the body worked so seamlessly with a receptor in the human brain—as if it were made for it.

 That’s when they began to believe that the human body made its own similar compound.
 And a few years later, they proved it.
 They discovered the first endocannabinoid and named it anandamide, Sanskrit for “joy”, because of its ability to cause feelings of well-being.